-How to Keep Wood Table from Warping
+How to Keep a Wood Table From Warping (35-55% Humidity Range)

 The Perils Of Wood Table Warping

 Wood warping can cause serious problems for furniture.
 It often happens due to changes in moisture.
 High humidity can make wood swell.
 Dry conditions can cause wood to shrink.
+For a full breakdown of moisture-related wood problems beyond tables, see this wood care and protection guide.

 Some common causes include:

-• Temperature changes: Extreme heat or cold can affect wood.
+- Temperature changes: Extreme heat or cold can affect wood.

-• Improper storage: Storing wood in damp areas can lead to warping.
+- Improper storage: Storing wood in damp areas can lead to warping.

-• Direct sunlight: Sunlight can dry out wood unevenly.
+- Direct sunlight: Sunlight can dry out wood unevenly.

 The effects of warping on furniture are noticeable.
 Warped tables may have uneven surfaces.
 This can make them hard to use.
 Guests may find it uncomfortable.
 Warping can also ruin the beauty of the wood.
 Cracks and gaps can appear over time.